synthesized-io/insight/docs/core/user_guide/conditions.rst

     from synthesized import ConditionalSampler

-Conditional sampling is achieved using the ``ConditionalSampler`` class.
-This requires a ``HighDimSynthesizer`` instance that has already been learned on the desired dataset.
+Conditional sampling is achieved using the :class:`~synthesized.complex.ConditionalSampler` class.
+This requires a :class:`~synthesized.complex.HighDimSynthesizer` instance that has already been learned on the desired dataset.

 .. ipython:: python
     :verbatim: